jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

         (A) authorised under the Racing Industry Act 2020; or (B) the gambling is online casino gambling:
       (iii) a transaction or class of transactions declared by regulations not to be a transaction for the purposes of this Act
-  - **trust and company service provider** means a person (other than a law firm, a conveyancing practitioner, an incorporated conveyancing firm, an accounting practice, or a real estate agent) who carries out any of the activities described in paragraphs (a)﻿(i) to (vi) of the definition of designated non-financial business or profession
+  - **trust and company service provider** —
+    (a) means a person (other than a law firm, a conveyancing practitioner, an incorporated conveyancing firm, an accounting practice, or a real estate agent) who carries out any of the activities described in paragraphs (a)﻿(i) to (vi) of the definition of designated non-financial business or profession; but
+    (b) excludes a person that is a financial institution if the only activity described in paragraphs (a)﻿(i) to (vi) of the definition of designated non-financial business or profession carried out by the financial institution is managing client funds (other than sums paid as fees for professional services provided by the business or profession), accounts, securities, or other assets
   - **trustee** has the same meaning as in section 9 of the Trusts Act 2019
   - **verification information** means information obtained under sections 16, 20, 24, and 28
   - **wire transfer** —